Notice: Undefined variable: title_block in /var/www/vhosts/idc-cdi.com/httpdocs/wp-content/themes/idccdi/functions.php on line 293

 The CWDI is constantly working on everything related to women’s issues and their activities, their environment and their needs, both in the social and political fields as well as in terms of economic development.

-European People’s Party women’s wing
+European People’s Party women’s association (EPP Women)

 In recent years the CWDI has taken part in initiatives of the European People’s Party’s women’s wing and has succeeded in widening its scope of action into the African continent.
 Female European representatives made major contributions to the drafting of the “Family Rights” implemented by the Moroccan governments a few years ago.